dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

     azd init
     ```

-1. `azd` prompts you on whether you want to use code in the current directory or select a template, in this case select the "Use code in the current directory" option.
+1. `azd` prompts you on whether you want to use code in the current directory or select a template.
+Select the "Use code in the current directory" option.

     ![Screenshot of `azd` initially detecting the location of the .NET Aspire application](media/azd-prompt-init-path.png)

-1. After scanning, `azd` prompts you to confirm that it found the correct .NET project, containing the .NET Aspire app's _AppHost_ code.
+1. After scanning, `azd` prompts you to confirm that it found the correct .NET project containing the .NET Aspire app's _AppHost_ code.
 After checking the path, select the "Confirm and continue initializing my app" option.

     ![Screenshot of `azd` confirming the detected location of the .NET Aspire application](media/azd-prompt-confirm-path.png)